shrskla/shrskla/README.md

 ### Hi there 👋

+My name is Shruti Shukla.
+I am a Global Health PhD student at TU Munich.
+I am currently learning quantitative analysis for my coursework.
+For stat analysis I am learning programming (with STATA and Python).
+You can reach me on [LinkedIn](https://www.linkedin.com/in/shruti-shukla-2768b842).

 <!--
 **shrskla/shrskla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.